 - 1. Provide education around the general deactivation process and the provisions in the Tariff, mostly Part V, regarding requests for units to operate beyond their desired deactivation date, including, but not limited to, how units requested to operate beyond their desired deactivation date are included in the capacity and energy supply stack, and the criteria for and mechanism to account for units operating beyond their desired deactivation date in capacity market auctions. - 2.
 Provide education around the current issues associated with situations where units have been requested to operate beyond their desired deactivation date. - 3.
 Provide education around processes used by other transmission system operators to evaluate alternatives to retaining existing generators that have announced deactivation. - 4.
 Provide education around the potential for alternative transmission technologies, such as reconductoring and grid-enhancing technologies, as well as energy storage, to address reliability violations associated with generator deactivation, including the time for deployment and cost relative to conventional transmission solutions. - 5.
 Receive updates on any applicable work and account for outcomes of the Enhancing Capacity Interconnection Rights (CIR) Transfer Efficiency workstream. - 6.
 Develop solution options for addressing the identified issues, including a process to consider and implement potential cost-effective alternatives to Reliability Must Run (RMR) arrangements. - 7.
-Develop longer-term solution options effective with the 2028/2029 Delivery Year to recognize resource adequacy contributions of RMR resources in the capacity market through a pro forma RMR arrangement - 8.
-Review and discuss proposed solutions. - 98.
+Provide education regarding supply resource investment and retention impacts of counting RMR resources in the capacity market. - 8.
+Develop longer-term solution options effective with the 2028/2029 Delivery Year to recognize resource adequacy contributions of RMR resources in the capacity market through a pro forma RMR arrangement - 9.
+Review and discuss proposed solutions. - 10.
 Refine proposed solutions.
 Partial solutions are acceptable.